Haseeb3927/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+ANSWER:
+Console.log(x) inside the function will print 2 because value of x = 2 is local to this function.
+Console.log(x) outside will print 1 because that's the value of global variable x.
+Result : 1

 ## Question 2

 Take a look at the following code: